How Much Does a Home Appraisal Cost in Arizona?

 Because the house typically serves as collateral for the loan, lenders want reassurance that the buyer isn’t over-borrowing.

-Some sellers will opt to order an appraisal of their home before listing, particularly if the house has unique features that impact the value of the property.
+Some sellers will opt to order an appraisal of their home before listing, particularly if the house has unique features that affect its property.

 How does a home appraisal work?